Jor2611/loosely-coupled/README.md

 - **Multiple Assignment:**  Enables the assignment and execution of multiple tasks to a single or multiple replicas.
 If tasks are unassigned, they will be distributed to replicas in a round-robin fashion.
 - **Reassignment:** Tasks can be reassigned when not currently processing.
 - **Replica Shutdown:** Upon closing a replica, all tasks assigned to it will be deleted.
-- **Cron State Management:** Utilizes Redis for managing the states of cron jobs.

 ## Setup